Research & Publications

 Works In Progress

-Decentralized Legislative Oversight of Bureaucratic Policy Making (with Janna Rezaee and Sean Gailmard) (under review)
+Decentralized Legislative Oversight of Bureaucratic Policy Making (with Janna Rezaee and Sean Gailmard) (revise and resubmit)

 Congressional oversight is a potentially potent tool to affect policy making and implementation by executive agencies.
 However, oversight of any agency is dispersed among several committees across the House and Senate.
 How does this decentralization affect the strategic incentives for oversight by each committee?
 And how do the strategic incentives of oversight committees align with the collective interest of Congress as a whole?
 We develop a formal, spatial model of decentralized oversight to investigate these questions.
 The model shows that when committees have similar interests in affecting agency policy, committees attempt to free ride on each other and oversight levels are inefficiently low.
 But if committees have competing interests in affecting agency policy, they engage in “dueling oversight” with little overall effect, and oversight levels are inefficiently high.
 Overall, we contend that committee oversight incentives do not generally align with the collective interests of Congress, and the problem cannot be easily solved by structural changes within a single chamber.

 To See or Not To See?
 Campaign Finance Disclosure and Voter Competence

 The Supreme Court has shifted again, this time replacing a justice (Scalia) who embraced campaign finance disclosure with one (Gorsuch) who is skeptical of its benefits.
 The jurisprudence around campaign finance disclosure assumes that the disclosures help to inform voters about underlying policies being supported, but the area is under-studied and existing studies are problematic.
 One key way they are problematic is in seeking population effects, when a sizable minority of the population will not access any political information, including campaign finance information.
 Here, I present findings from a survey experiment that suggest that (1) campaign finance information will not be sought by those who are politically disengaged, politically ignorant, or ignorant of the specific policies at issue, and (2) controlling for those people improves our ability to detect an increase in voter competence from pushing campaign finance information to voters.